 Total Spent on Activities: $25 (Basilica + Walking Tour Tip + One Vaporetto Ride)

 You can enjoy a weekend getaway in Venice on a budget with these ways to save money.
-A weekend in the romantic city can cost as little as $300.
+As you can see, a weekend in the romantic city can cost as little as $300.

 Some content may contain affiliate or referral links.
 When you click on and/or make a purchase through an affiliate link placed on Lifetime Tidbits, I may receive a small commission or other form of compensation at no additional cost to you.
 Please see my Disclaimers Page for more information.
 Thank you for reading!